FREE SHIPPING ON ORDERS OVER $50

 Cinnamon’s Properties

 The most important chemical constituents of cinnamon are cinnamaldehyde and trans-cinnamaldehyde.
-These are present on the essential oil found in cinnamon bark and are responsible for most of the aromatic and medicinal properties. of the major constituents of essential oil extracted cinnamaldehyde is the principal compound responsible for this activity.
+These are present in the essential oil found in cinnamon bark and are responsible for most of the aromatic and medicinal properties.
+Extracted cinnamaldehyde is the principal compound responsible for this activity.

 Types of Cinnamon